yohummus/yogi/README.md

 and test.
 These simpler processes can be written in different languages and communicate with each other on a virtual network, using a variety of message passing schemes such as publish-subscribe or RPC-like methods.
-This virtual network, a.k.a. _YOGI network_, is the foundation of the YOGI framework.
+This virtual network, a.k.a. _YOGI Network_, is the foundation of the YOGI framework.

 **Example.** Industrial machines are often very complex systems that require a lot of software distributed on various computers or embedded systems.
 The